TEMPLE BETH-EL INVITES YOU TO LEARN MORE ABOUT:

 How does Beth-El fund its operating budget?

-Our operating budget for the fiscal year is just over $380,000.
-About a third is covered by fundraising, tuition and other income.
-That leaves about $220,000 to be funded by annual member support: Terumah.
+Our operating budget for the fiscal year is just over $440,000.
+About 40% is covered by fundraising, tuition and other income.
+That leaves about $255,000 to be funded by annual member support: Terumah.

 Is there a Yom Kippur Appeal?